indexmod/indexmod-old/yee-evan-desmond.md

 source: The Sonic Jungle
 photographerurl: index
 sourceurl: index
-founder: of the E V A N Y E E S T U D I O
+founder: of the Evan Yee Studio
 ---

 ## Education